 Bacterins made using core-antigen technology based on J5 mutant Escherichia coli can be helpful in reducing the incidence and severity of clinical mastitis caused by coliforms.
 Vaccination programs using these bacterins should minimally include multiple administration during the dry period to reduce the incidence of clinical coliform mastitis that is frequently associated with early lactation.

-Last full review/revision July 2011 by R. J. Erskine, DVM, PhD
+Last full review/revision July 2011 by Ronald J. Erskine, DVM, PhD